-4.4 Feature importance
+4.5 Feature importance

 We evaluate which features are deemed important by CarbonCast for a particular region while forecasting the grid carbon intensity.
-Fig. 11 shows the top 10 features while predicting the carbon intensity of California using direct emission factors.
+Fig. 13 shows the top 10 features while predicting the carbon intensity of California using direct emission factors.
 A higher absolute value means more weightage has been assigned to that particular feature, and it is more important.
 We see that the carbon intensity forecasts for California rely heavily on solar production forecasts.
-In general, historical carbon intensity data is a strong indicator of future carbon intensity for any region because carbon intensity has both daily and seasonal patterns.
+In general, historical carbon intensity is a strong indicator of future carbon intensity for any region because carbon intensity has both daily and seasonal patterns.
 For example, carbon intensity is generally lower during the day in California due to solar production.
 The ordering of features varies across the regions.
 For example, in Texas, wind speed and wind production forecasts have a high weightage, while coal production forecast is one of the most important features in PJM.

-Figure 11: Features (L to R): Historical carbon intensity, hour of day (h\sin); forecasts of temperature, dewpoint, DSWRF, and precipitation; forecasts of nuclear production, solar production, natural gas production, and wind production.
+Fig. 13.
+Features (L to R): Historical carbon intensity, hour of day (h_sin); temperature forecast, dewpoint forecast, solar irradiance (DSWRF) forecast, average precipitation forecast; forecasts of nuclear production, solar production, natural gas production, and wind production.

-Suppose we want to invest in improving a feature in a particular region.
-Our feature importance results tell us which feature to focus on to most improve CarbonCast performance.
-For example, although natural gas produces the highest fraction of net electricity in California (refer Fig. 1), we should first invest in improving the solar production forecast to get maximum improvement.
+We inferred from Section 4.4 that even though the hierarchical nature of CarbonCast provides robustness against noise in inputs, the performance can be further improved with better source production forecasts.
+Our feature importance results tell us which feature to focus on first to most improve CarbonCast's performance.
+Suppose we want to invest in improving a feature in California.
+Although natural gas produces the highest fraction of net electricity in California (refer Fig. 1), we should first invest in improving the solar production forecast to get maximum improvement.

-4.5 Comparison with state-of-the-art
+4.6 Comparison with state-of-the-art

 We now show how CarbonCast compares with the state-of-the-art.
-Recent works mostly forecast only day-ahead [11, 13, 20] or 48-hour carbon intensity [15] and extending many of those approaches to forecast over a 96-hour period is not straightforward.
-Some methods provide multi-day forecasts [23] but are proprietary, and we do not have access to their model/data for comparison.
+Recent works mostly forecast only day-ahead [12, 14, 22] or 48-hour carbon intensity [16], and extending many of those approaches to forecast over a 96-hour period is not straightforward.
+Some methods provide multi-day forecasts [25] but are proprietary, and we do not have access to their model/data for comparison.
 Consequently, we compare CarbonCast with the following two recent works, which we could extend to give 96-hour forecasts: